NYS Extension Forester

 B.T.
 Landscape Contracting/Plant Science, SUNY Cobleskill

-Adam Wild is the Henry Uihlien II and Mildred A. Uihlein Director of the Uihlein Maple Research Forest in Lake Placid NY and a New York Maple Specialist providing support to maple producers in Norther New York and across the state.
+Adam Wild is the Henry Uihlein II and Mildred A. Uihlein Director of the Uihlein Maple Research Forest in Lake Placid NY and a New York Maple Specialist providing support to maple producers in Norther New York and across the state.
 Adam has research interest in sugarbush management, production efficiency, forest health, sap collection and processing, quality of maple products, and syrup from other tree species.

 M.F.
 Forestry, Virginia Tech